yvette-luong/50-Influential-Artists/README.md

 #### Git Set up

-- [ ] Create a forked copy of this project.
+- [ ] Create a forked copy of this project
-- [ ] Add your project manager as collaborator on Github.
+- [ ] Add your project manager as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ ] Create a new branch: git checkout -b `<firstName-lastName>`

 #### Preprocessor Set up

-* [ ] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
+* [ ] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help
 * [ ] Open your terminal and navigate to your preprocessing project by using the `cd` command
 * [ ] Once in your project's root folder, run the following command `less-watch-compiler less css index.less`
-* [ ] Verify your compiler is working correctly by changing the `background-color` on the `html` selector to `red` in your `index.less` file.
+* [ ] Verify your compiler is working correctly by changing the `background-color` on the `html` selector to `red` in your `index.less` file
 * [ ] Once you see the red screen, you can delete that style and you're ready to start on the next task

 ### Task 2a:  Minimum Viable Product - PreProcessing